 - Ubon Ratchathani

 What About Fine Dining in Thailand?

-When it comes to “nice” places to eat Thai food in the Kingdom, most of the notable ones are located in the capital.
+When it comes to “nice” examples of where to eat in Thailand, most of the notable ones are located in the capital.
 If you’re sightseeing in the old city of Rattanakosin, for example, I’d recommend taking a boat over to Thonburi, where Supatra River House has been a favorite riverside lunch and dinner spot of mine for years.
 Back in the new city, I personally love the set lunch options on offer at Celadon, which is located within the Sukhothai Hotel on Sathorn Road.

 FAQ About Thai Food